Swamy-s-Tech-Skills-Academy-2026/github-foundations-in-practice/docs/meetup/04_meetup-configure-code-scanning.md

 ## Why This Session

-Modern software development requires **security to be built into the development workflow**, not added at the end.
-GitHub provides **code scanning** to automatically analyze source code and detect security vulnerabilities and coding errors early in the development lifecycle.
+Security works best when it is part of everyday development work, not something added at the end.
+GitHub's **code scanning** runs automated analysis on your code and surfaces potential vulnerabilities and coding errors early.

 Many developers and teams struggle with: